Restraining Order Lawyers

 In New Jersey Final Restraining Orders Do Not Expire.

-Final Restraining Orders can only be removed in 3 ways:
+Final Restraining Orders can be removed in 3 ways

 - The Alleged Victim Withdraws the Final Restraining Order

 - You Appeal the decision of the court & Win!

 - You win your Motion to Vacate the Final Restraining Order